Sources: Blue Jays calling up 2B Biggio Friday

-Toronto Blue Jays prospect Cavan Biggio will be called up to the major leagues for the first time Friday, sources tell ESPN, confirming multiple reports on Thursday night.
+Toronto Blue Jays prospect Cavan Biggio will be called up to the major leagues for the first time Friday, sources told ESPN, confirming multiple reports Thursday night.

 Biggio, a second baseman and the son of Hall of Famer Craig Biggio, is hitting .306/.440/.507 with Triple-A Buffalo this season.